This is an interactive guide for exploring various important properties of the screwdriver.yaml configuration for projects.

 Annotations is an optional object containing key-value pairs.
 These can be either pipeline or job-level specifications.
 Annotation key-value pairs can be completely arbitrary, as in the example, or can modify the execution of the build.
-Check with your screwdriver cluster admin to find what annotations are supported to modify your build execution.
+Check with your Screwdriver cluster admin to find what annotations are supported to modify your build execution with.

 Used to designate a non-default executor to run the build.
 Some available executors are `jenkins`, `k8s-vm`

 CPU allocated for the VM if using `k8s-vm` executor. `LOW` is configured by default, and indicates 2CPU memory. `HIGH` means 6CPU.

 RAM allocated for the VM if using `k8s-vm` executor. `LOW` is configured by default, and indicates 2GB memory. `HIGH` means 12GB memory.

 Email addresses to send notifications to and statuses to send notifications for.

 A dictionary consists of key value pairs. `key: string` is a shorthand for writing as `key:value` as shown.

 A series of jobs that define the behavior of your builds.